-But alongside with the Amazon pros traffic and high ranking, keep in mind that your goods will be listed alongside all competitors when customers perform searches, so your products will have to stand out from those offered by Amazon or by other third-party sellers.
+But alongside the Amazon pros traffic and high ranking, keep in mind that your goods will be listed alongside all competitors when customers perform searches, so your products will have to stand out from those offered by Amazon or by other third-party sellers.

 Shopify, on the other hand, doesn’t have such a search volume coming naturally as with Amazon.
 The reason is that business owners who use Shopify create their own online stores with their own unique domain names and will need to take care of the search engine optimization and promotion of their product list, brand, and store separately.

 Thankfully, Shopify has built-in and additional tools to improve your SEO and market your items to increase your customer base and improve your brand image via abandoned cart delivery, multi-channel sales and social media integration, personalized shopping, and more.

 The winner in the attracting customers’ category of our head-to-head Amazon vs. Shopify comparison is Amazon.

 With Amazon, you just need to register, add your product list, and wait for the customers to come and buy from you.
 Being one of the biggest online marketplaces, Amazon has a gigantic customer base, of prime and regular clients.

 Business owners who use Shopify, you will need to work on attracting customers yourself.

 Sign up for Amazon here.

 It may be surprising for such a huge online market to lack sufficient help and support, but the fact is Amazon offers a phone call ticketing system, where you request a call and will be called back.
 There is also a community forum and online support form you can fill out and wait for a response.